xenowing/gloat/README.md

 - [ ] Move entire rasterizer to fixed-point arithmetic
 - [ ] Move entire implementation to 16-bit color to match xenowing's framebuffer format
 - [ ] Proper handling of back/front face and cull toggle (this will probably end up entirely as triangle setup details, and not rasterizer details)
+- [ ] Tiled rendering (again, most of this ends up being triangle setup, and some smarter culling as an optimization).
+Needs to include explicit color/depth buffer copies from/to main memory.